brutopolis/bruter/README.md

 # BRUTER

-  BRUTER is a C header-only library to deal with lists of variables, it is designed to be simple and fast while extremely easy to use and uderstand.
+  BRUTER is a C header-only library to deal with lists of variables, it is designed to be simple and fast while extremely easy to use and understand.

 # Library